tiaraizada/RA2111003010134/README.md

 # or
 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Now, delve into the magic at [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+in your browser to witness the marvels.
+Begin crafting your masterpiece by refining pages/index.tsx.
+Behold as the page evolves with your strokes.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.